 Your first option may be to manually unfollow accounts that aren’t active.
 This is great if you only have a handful of inactive accounts to remove.
 One hiccup you’ll run into is knowing which accounts are inactive.

 Interestingly, Twitter’s platform allows you to easily see who is following you, but not the other way around.
-If you click on your profile icon in the top left-hand corner of the application you will see the number of followers you have and the number of people you are following.
-By tapping on either one of these options you’ll only see those who you are following.
+If you click on your profile icon in the top left-hand corner of the application, you will see the number of followers you have and the number of people you are following.
+By tapping on either one of these options, you’ll only see those who you are following.

-This makes it difficult to delete the inactive Twitter accounts you are following because you may not know usernames.
+This makes it difficult to delete the inactive Twitter accounts you are following because you may not know the usernames.

 Here’s how to manually unfollow Twitter accounts:

 - Scroll through your timeline and click on a Tweet from the account in question.